-Many of us are aware of the growing number of people who find the lactose in milk and milk products indigestible.
-However, few resources exist for those who cannot tolerate the fructose in fruit or fruit products.
+Many of us are aware of the growing number of people who find lactose in milk and milk products indigestible.
+However, few resources exist for those who cannot tolerate fructose in fruit or fruit products.

 An estimated 37% of those of European ancestry have Fructose Malabsorption Disorder, and numbers are unknown in other populations*.

 What exactly is Fructose Malabsorption and what are the symptoms?
 Is there a cure?